 Outside of being an in-demand guitar teacher, Michael ’Otis’ Oachs is a highly skilled lead guitarist and studio musician.
 He’s performed in countless local ensembles, most notably the Rock quartet The Skydogs and the Country Soul band The Copperheads, completing a total of 4 full-length independently-released CDs.
 His current group, The Mirabelles, combines his many talents with vocalist and songwriter, Brandy Runyan.
 Their album, Turbulence, is a Pop/Rock tour de force winning the 2007 Women In Music Minnesota Songwriting Competition.

 Kathy Oaks is a photographer, author, and educator who is passionate about travel and learning.
-She has a degree in Psychology from Rice University, teaches photography and public speaking to homeschool students, and is currently the Communications Director and the Parent Liaison at Planet Homeschool.
+She has a degree in Psychology from Rice University, teaches photography and public speaking to homeschool students, and is currently the Communications Director and Member Liaison at Planet Homeschool.
 She's written several books on homeschooling, which can be found at HomeschoolersNotHermits.com/books.